randomecho/petfinder-via-kohana/README.md

 With your API key and secret, head on over to **modules/petfinder/config/petfinder.php** and drop them in.

-You can select either XML or JSON format for the Petfinder API return results, but as the module will render the data in a no fuss manner no matter what you choose, it doesn't really matter.
+You can select either XML or JSON format for the Petfinder API return results, but as the module will render the data in a no fuss, single format whatever you choose, it doesn't really matter.

 ## API key